IBM/zOS-BCPii/Example-Crypto-REXX/README.md

       - Valid values:
         - operating - query profiles for activation image profiles associated with active/operating LPARs
-        - not-operating - query profiles for activation image profiles     associated with active/not operating LPARs
+        - not-operating - query profiles for activation image profiles associated with with active/not operating LPARs
         - not-activated - query profiles for activation images profiles associated with not-activated LPARs
       - **default if not provided or if not valid:** operating